sindresorhus/touch-bar-simulator/readme.md

 ### How does this work?

+In short, it exposes the Touch Bar simulator from inside Xcode as a standalone app with added features.
 I [class-dumped](https://github.com/nygard/class-dump) a private Xcode framework and used that to expose a private class to get a reference to the Touch Bar window controller.
 I then launch that window and add a screenshot button to it.
 I've bundled the required private frameworks to make it work without Xcode.
 That's why the binary is so big.

 ## License